DHTMLX/docs-diagram/docs/api/data_collection/getindex_method.md

 ### Returns

-The index of the item
+The method returns the index of the item

 ### Example